Best Flooring for Outdoor Rabbit Run (With Pictures)

 Dirt

-Put your rabbit in the dirt is another way to keep in touch with nature.
+Putting your rabbit in the dirt is another way to keep in touch with nature.
 Rabbit loves to dig and explore.
 You could use a rabbit run that comes without a bottom.

 Gravel

 Gravel is a bit hard for the rabbits.
 Due to the dig-proof nature of gravel, your bunny cannot escape from the outdoor run.
-You could spread the gravel around the outdoor run instead of spreading everywhere inside the run.
+You could spread the gravel around the outdoor run instead of spreading it everywhere inside the run.

 Concrete